Megalencephalic leukoencephalopathy with subcortical cysts

 The disease is managed by treating the manifestations with antiepileptic drugs to control epileptic seizures and physical therapy to improve motor function.

 History and etymology

-Bhim Sen Singhal (1933-), an Indian neurologist, initially described a megalencephalic leukodystrophy series of cases in 1991 5.
-It is named after Marjo van der Knaap (1958-), a Dutch paediatric neurologist, who detailed another series with clinical and radiological features in 1995 4,7.
+Although Bhim Sen Singhal (1933-), an Indian neurologist, initially described a megalencephalic leukodystrophy series of cases in 1991 5,6, it is sometimes named after Marjo S van der Knaap (1958-), a Dutch paediatric neurologist, who detailed another series with clinical and radiological features in 1995 4,7.

 - 1. Sener RN.
 Demonstration of glycine peaks at 3.50 ppm in a patient with van der Knaap syndrome.
 AJNR Am J Neuroradiol.
 2001;22 (8): 1587-9.
 AJNR Am J Neuroradiol (citation) - Pubmed citation